Learn how to be patient in 5-minutes a week

 We all live busy lives and complete hundreds of important—at least to us—tasks every day.
 But do we ever take a moment to think and really evaluate our daily activities?
 Is everything as important as we make it out to be, or are there things and people that bring unnecessary stress to our lives?

-Think about it: do you really have to join your friend’s chess club if you don’t even enjoy chess?
-Do you really want to spend your whole Saturday afternoon helping an annoying co-worker move?
+Think about it: Do you really have to join your friend’s chess club if you don’t enjoy chess?
+Do you really want to spend your whole Saturday afternoon helping someone move?
 If you want to be patient and retain energy for tasks and activities that really matter to you, you need to practice saying no to stress-inducing situations more often.

-Needless to say, you shouldn’t always be patient with everyone and everything.
 In some cases, it might make sense to confront an issue head-on.
-You might encounter racist, sexist or uncivil remarks at the office or having to deal with an abusive parent or partner at home.
+You might encounter racist, sexist or uncivil remarks at the office or deal with an abusive parent or partner at home.
 Your wellbeing and self-worth should always come first; don’t let anyone tell you otherwise.

 While it’s true that the roots of impatience can usually be traced back to stressful habits, not everyone has the same things that set them off.
 With millions of neurons in your brain powering thousands of thoughts every second of each day (and night), it’s easy to move from task to task mindlessly, doing most things on autopilot.

 The only way to get a better idea of what’s holding you back is to actively keep track of the things that make you impatient.
-How else can you ever know what’s really going on?
+How else can you ever know what’s really going on with the deeper emotions you feel?
 It might be a toxic partner or friend who’s always taking and giving nothing in return.
 Maybe it’s an irritating co-worker who never listens to what you’ve got to say.
-But equally it might be something more subtle; something you have to look inward to really figure out.
+But equally, it might be something more subtle; something you have to look inward to

 Keep your eyes open and try to figure out your specific triggers.
 If you can, take note of events that lead to feelings of annoyance, or that make you lose your patience.